westial/restfulcomm/README.md

 ## Usage ##

-Check the /test directory, there are some functional test cases which can help you for implementation.
+Check the /test directory, there are some functional test cases which can help your implementation.

 ## Example of use ##

-You are developing an application with multiple components.
-Some components need to connect remotely and exchange data.
-So you need a client in one side and a server in the other, even you may need a server and a client twice for both directions.
+You are developing an application with multiple remote components.
+Some components need to exchange data.
+So you need a server to server communicaton, at least one client and/or one server for each node.

-Implement this provided client and server and no matters if on begin you use RabbitMQ queues for messaging and after you want to switch to an HTTP API.
-Switching between them is so easy as configure the client and server in both sides.
+Implement this client and server and no matters if on begin you are using RabbitMQ for messaging and after you want to switch to an HTTP API.
+You can do easily.

 ## License ##